Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 \section{Category, 2-category and Gray category diagrams}

 The aim of this section is to develop a diagrammatic calculus for Gray categories and to show that the evaluation of diagrams labelled with Gray category data is invariant under certain mappings of diagrams.
-This can be viewed as a higher-dimensional analogue of the diagrams that are called spin network diagrams in the physics literature, string diagrams in the mathematics literature and tangle diagrams in knot theory.
+These diagrams can be viewed as higher-dimensional analogues of spin network diagrams in the physics literature, string diagrams in the mathematics literature and tangle diagrams in knot theory.
 They are dual to the more common pasting diagrams of the category theory literature.

 The diagrams for an $n$-category are located in a geometrical `cube' $[0,1]^n$.
 It should be possible to define diagrams analogous to the ones considered here for arbitrary dimension $n$.
 However, it is most practical to be guided by known examples rather than abstract formalism.
-Hence this work considers the cases only up to $n=3$.
+Hence this work only considers the cases up to $n=3$.
 The evaluation of an $n$-dimensional diagram labelled with $n$-category data will be defined inductively, in terms of a projection to an $(n-1)$-dimensional diagram labelled with $(n-1)$-category data.

-For this reason, the definition of Gray category diagrams and their mappings, which corresponds to $n=3$ requires a careful discussion of their lower-dimensional counterparts.
-We start with a discussion of one-dimensional diagrams, then we treat the two-dimensional case before introducing diagrams for Gray categories, which correspond to $n=3$.
+For this reason, the definition of Gray category diagrams and their mappings, which corresponds to $n=3$, requires a careful discussion of their lower-dimensional counterparts.
+We start with a discussion of one-dimensional diagrams, then the two-dimensional case before introducing diagrams for Gray categories.
 At each stage, we discuss the $n$-dimensional diagrams, their mappings as well as their labelling with data from an $n$-category and their evaluation.
-Throughout the article, we work in the piecewise-linear framework, although diagrams are often drawn smoothly for better legibility.